Davos hosts World Economic Forum from January 23 to 26, 2018

 Perfectly located in the center of everything in Davos Platz, only those who book early get the coveted 126 rooms.

-For those too late to book a room, this celebrated hotel is also a dining destination, featuring three restaurants, including the newly renovated Restaurant Belvédère, where guests enjoy breakfast as well as gourmet evening menus.
+For those too late to book a room, this celebrated hotel is also a dining destination, featuring three restaurants, including Restaurant Belvédère, where guests enjoy breakfast as well as gourmet evening menus.

 Also on the hotel premises is an extensive wellness area that comes complete with everything you’d expect from a luxury hotel: an aquatic area with panoramic Alpine views, a counter-current swimming pool, a whirlpool, a fitness room, a Finnish sauna and a steam bath.